Zhong-Lab-UCSD/HiFislides/README_src.md

 -i : Directory of the STAR index.
 -g : GTF annotation file of the reference genome.
 -N : Sample name, used to label the final output files.
--F : Flowcell ID.
--f : Flowcell type (NextSeq, MiniSeq).
--S : Parent directory of the processed spatial barcodes.
+-S : Directory of the processed spatial barcodes.
 -1 : R1 fastq.gz file of the HiFi library.
 -2 : R2 fastq.gz file of the HiFi library.
 -t : Max CPU threads for parallelized processing, at least 4 (default 8).